 chords).
 These lessons use the language of pop music.
 Interactive lessons.
-This isn't a dry reference; these are lessons which explain things a step at a time, with online practice games and exercises to help you master what you're learning.
+This isn't just a reference; these are lessons which explain things a step at a time, with online practice games and exercises to help you master what you're learning.